arnicas/interactive-vis-course/Week1/README.md

 * Loading data with D3, at http://learnjsdata.com/read_data.html.

 **Homework:** Fix [js_errors.html](js_errors.html) so it displays correctly.
 Send me the edited file, plus a screen cap of your console with the results of all the stages correctly showing.
 Subject line: "Week 1, JS errors".
 If you can't do it all, send me as far as you got.
-(20pt, Extra credit 10pt see end of the file.
-Partial credit given!)
+(20pt)

 **Homework**: Download a data set of interest to you and format in Excel for use in visualization.
 Keep a copy of the Excel file(s) for yourself, but save out a CSV file that can be loaded into javascript.
 Make a gist with the csv file and send me the link: 'Week 1: CSV data.'
 You'll need this file next week.
 (10pt)